Azure/arc_jumpstart_drops/tutorial_guide/deploy_ama_to_linux_arc_server/_index.md

 ![Screenshot of KQL query showing Syslog records](./media/05-kql-syslog.png)

 The actual content of these queries will differ based on the activity occuring on your Arc-enabled server.
+From here, you can run additional KQL queries or create alert rules based on the data being collected.

 ## Resources

+For more information on KQL, such as to build your own queries, refer to [Get started with log queries in Azure Monitor](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/get-started-queries).

+To learn more about data collection rules, refer to [Data Collection rules in Azure Monitor](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/data-collection-rule-overview).

+Finally, to learn more about the Azure Monitor Agent, refer to [Azure Monitor Agent overview](https://learn.microsoft.com/en-us/azure/azure-monitor/agents/azure-monitor-agent-overview)